neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

   - Github: Issue tracking and PR review
   - Zulip: Regular weekly updates/questions related to day-to-day activity
   - Email: if needed

+  Progress will be tracked via regular updates and PRs.
+If significant delays occur approaching the mid-term, I will proactively communicate with mentors to diagnose issues and, if needed, collaboratively adjust the project scope or plan to ensure successful completion of core goals.

 ## Personal statement